swaroopvarma2359/clairvoyance-swaroop/memory-bank/activeContext.md

     4. Two types of banners are supported: login page announcements and payment page announcements.
     5. The tool interacts with the shop configuration API to manage these banners.

+- **Enhanced Analytics Metrics:** The Breeze analytics tools have been updated to include the `getAllMetricsFromCKH` parameter.
+This parameter is set to `True` when the `operational_tab` is 'OVERVIEW' to fetch a more comprehensive set of metrics.

 ## 3. Next Steps & Considerations

 - **Security Analysis:** An analysis was performed to identify how sensitive data is exposed.
 Key risks include the direct exposure of tool schemas and results to the LLM.
 The `mcp_context` is not directly exposed, but it defines the permissions for the tools the LLM can use.